nfouka/CS1.6/README.md

-# How to run the CS1.6
+# How to run the CS1.6 With CS GO
 ```
 remove old cstrike  ; rm -rf cstrike/
 copy the new source : cp -r cstrike .